Between Light and Darkness

 2. They use more traditional instruments like a string quartet and woodwinds for atmosphere instead of just keyboards.

 Elisa C Martin's strong, beautiful voice sold me on this one.
 She's probably the best female metal singer I've heard since I first listened to Anneke Giersbergen in The Gathering.
-I've read some reviews where they were critical of her pronunciation, but since she's foreign, I expected it.
-Is it that big a deal that when she sings "My heart I bear" comes out as "My heart I beer"?
-Is it so bad that the occasional grammar is "Where I painful mind was whole night"?
+I've read some reviews where writers were critical of her pronunciation, but since she's working with a different language than her home country, I expected it.

 Memories - This one's driven by Elisa and a pretty Spanish guitar melody.
 Exotic ladies dance in the moonlight.
 I could listen to Spanish guitar all day long.
 Very nice violin work and nothing is wasted on this one.
 You hardly realize till you read the lyrics that it's a bitter personal reflection.